 Harmonizing your mind and body is powerful.
 You’re making strides—figuratively and literally—for your physical and mental health.
 With that reward potential, a sweaty mindfulness session might be easier to put permanently on the calendar.

-8 Ways to Bring Mindfulness to Your Exercise Routine
+8 Ways to Bring Mindful Movement to Your Exercise Routine

 - Pause and consider your purpose.
 Remember why you want to meditate.
 Is it to train your mind to focus and sustain attention?
 To learn to navigate emotions?
 Consider your intention for exercise, too.
 Is it to live longer or have more energy?
 This twofold motivation can help get you up and out, and keep you going.